simple-configuration-server/website/docs/configuration-validation.md

 allow_secrets: false
 ```
 The full schema for this file can be found [here](docker/scs-validate.SCHEMA.yaml).
-You need to put this file in the folder used for the SCS_CONFIG_DIR environment
-variable, just like the 'scs-configuration.yaml'.

 {: .note }
 Since all properties in this file are optional, validate.py can